Package 'PRA'

 actual_costs

 Vector of actual costs incurred at each time period.
+Can be either period costs (cost per period) or cumulative costs depending on the cumulative parameter.

 time_period